October 13, 2024 how to grow zinnias in pots

 Fertilizing Zinnias

-Zinnias are light feeders but giving them a little boost with the right fertilizer will keep them healthy and productive.
+Zinnias don’t need a lot of feeling but they appreciate a little boost with the right fertilizer as it will keep them healthy and giving you lots of flowers

 Fertilizer Type